nymous/pydantic-vault/README.md

 | `vault_auth_mount_point`   | `str \| None`         | No       | `VAULT_AUTH_MOUNT_POINT` | The mount point of the authentication method, if different from its default mount point                                          |
 | `vault_certificate_verify` | `str \| bool \| None` | No       | `VAULT_CA_BUNDLE`        | The path to a CA bundle validating your Vault certificate, or `False` to disable verification (see [hvac docs][hvac-private-ca]) |

+Environment variables override what has been defined in the `Config` class.

 You can also configure everything available in the original Pydantic `BaseSettings` class.

 ### Authentication